 After crossing the Haßlach, you come to the Bamberg Gate, the only remaining town gate in Kronach.
 It was built in the 14th century and partially rebuilt after the Thirty Years' War.

 In Lucas-Cranach-Straße, you pass the eastern Renaissance gable of the Old Town Hall.
 It was built in 1583.
 Today it is mainly used for cultural purposes.
-You also pass the market square of the Upper Town and can see the Michaelsbrunnen fountain on your right.
+You also pass the market square of the Upper Town and can see the Michaelsbrunnen fountain on the right.
 It is older than the Old Town Hall and was first mentioned in 1543.
 However, the stele with the archangel on it was only created in 1672 to commemorate the defence of the town against the Swedish troops.

 You will pass the town tower on Festungsstraße.
 It dates back to the 13th century and is the oldest building in Kronach.
 The 30 metre high tower served as a watch tower and fire station.